🔎 Research Categories: Generative

 Rather, all market sizes were represented within all three Protectors.

-More important were their feelings, the average number of security tools their company uses, etc.
+More important were their feelings, the average number of security tools their company uses, technical know-how, etc.

 Doesn’t realize how much they know